hdShang/arxiv-daily/docs/cs-AI/2025-05-30/papers/250524230v1-proofnet-a-neuro-symbolic-system-for-formal-proof-verification-with-.md

 ---
 layout: default
-title: ProofNet++: A Neuro-Symbolic System for Formal Proof Verification with Self-Correction
+title: "ProofNet++: A Neuro-Symbolic System for Formal Proof Verification with Self-Correction"
 ---

 # ProofNet++: A Neuro-Symbolic System for Formal Proof Verification with Self-Correction